Grace Snyder

 Grace Bell McCance Snyder (April 23, 1882 – December 8, 1982), is an American quilter, former pioneer and centenarian, whose story is known through the books No Time on My Hands and Pioneer Girl: Growing Up on the Prairie.

 Biography

 Childhood

-Grace McCance went to Nebraska with her parents in 1885 to homestead in a sod house in Custer County.
+Grace McCance went to Nebraska with her parents in 1885 to homestead in a sod house in Custer County, which her father acquired through the Homestead Act.
 She had nine siblings.
+She had three childhood dreams: to create the most beautiful quilts, to look down from a cloud, and to marry a cowboy.
 As a small child, she pieced quilt blocks while tending the family's cows.
+It would be years before she made a quilt from purchased fabric instead of scraps.

 Adulthood

+McCance grew up in Nebraska Sand Hills, where she first met her future husband, Bert, at 17.
+He offered to help her family when her father fell ill.
+She met Bert again at 21, where they married in 1903 and spent 53 years together before his passing.